onflow/flow-emulator/docs/overview.md

 to connect to.

 ```
-flow emulator --fork-url access.mainnet.nodes.onflow.org:9000
+flow emulator --fork-host access.mainnet.nodes.onflow.org:9000
-flow emulator --fork-url access.mainnet.nodes.onflow.org:9000 --fork-block-number 12345
+flow emulator --fork-host access.mainnet.nodes.onflow.org:9000 --fork-height 12345
 ```

 Please note, the actual execution on the real network may differ depending on the exact state when the transaction is executed.

 By default, the forked network will start from the latest sealed block when the emulator is started.
-You can specify a different starting block height by using the `--fork-block-number` flag.
+You can specify a different starting block height by using the `--fork-height` flag.

 You can also store all of your changes and cached registers to a persistent db by using the `--persist` flag, along with the other sqlite settings.